The Big Spin: California Gold

 Ran from 1/02/99 to 11/08/03.

 The first round had ten players, each standing behind a mock dynamite plunger.
 Players pushed down the plunger, revealing either the word "Gold" or a money amount (which would be either four of $1,750, two of $2,000, one of $2,500, or one of $4,000).
 “Gold” or a money amount would be revealed in random order.
 The player who found “Gold” first would go last in round 2.

 The second round originally had gold dust from January to May 1999, which later changed to gold nuggets in boxes suspended by pegs.
-For the first segment players would each pick a set of buckets -usually blue - from A to I having random amounts of gold from one to nine ounces/nuggets.
+For the first segment players would each pick a set of buckets, usually blue, from A to I having random amounts of gold from one to nine ounces/nuggets.
 The player who has the higher amount of gold units would pick first in the second segment.
-In the second segment - which usually consisted of pink buckets - if a player added more gold to their cart but did not go over the 10 gold ounce/nugget limit and then chose to stop, the other player would get their own set of buckets -usually purple - from A to I.
+In the second segment, which usually consisted of pink buckets, if a player added more gold to their cart but did not go over the 10 gold ounce/nugget limit and then chose to stop, the other player would get their own set of buckets, usually purple, from A to I.

-Examples of certain episodes where the Round 2 gameplay does not need purple buckets is where one player overflows/ends up with eleven nuggets from the pink set of buckets after gaining control with the blue set of buckets (or first segment).
-Alternatively the player with the most nuggets after the first set may chose to stop and therefore their opponent needs to only work with the pink buckets.
+Examples of certain episodes where the Round 2 game play does not need purple buckets is where one player overflows/ends up with eleven nuggets from the pink set of buckets after gaining control with the blue set of buckets (or first segment).
+Alternatively the player with the most nuggets after the first set may choose to stop and therefore their opponent needs to only work with the pink buckets.

 The second format lasted from May 1999 to December 2003.
 The player to get the most gold dust or nuggets without going over 10 advanced to the Big Wheel, and the loser got $5,000.

 In the event the players were tied, the buckets used prior to the tie were taken out, and the gold carts were emptied.
 Finn asked each player to pick another bucket, and whoever had the most gold got to spin the wheel.